Generation IV reactor: Sodium-cooled fast reactor (SFR)

 The European Sustainable Nuclear Industrial Initiative funded three Generation IV reactor systems.
 Advanced Sodium Technical Reactor for Industrial Demonstration (ASTRID) was a sodium-cooled fast reactor, that was cancelled in August 2019.

 Numerous progenitors of the Gen IV SFR exist.
 The 400 MW_{t} Fast Flux Test Facility operated for ten years at Hanford; the 20 MW_{e} EBR II operated for over thirty years at Idaho National Laboratory, but was shut down in 1994.

-GE Hitachi's PRISM reactor is a modernized and commercial implementation of the Integral Fast Reactor (IFR), developed by Argonne National Laboratory between 1984 and 1994.
+GE Vernova Hitachi's PRISM reactor is a modernized and commercial implementation of the Integral Fast Reactor (IFR), developed by Argonne National Laboratory between 1984 and 1994.
 The primary purpose of PRISM is burning up spent nuclear fuel from other reactors, rather than breeding new fuel.
 The design reduces the half-lives of the fissionable elements present in spent nuclear fuel while generating electricity largely as a byproduct.